Recipe Scaling

 | More items on a baking sheet | +5-10 minutes |

-| Thicker piece of meat | Significant increase — use a thermometer |
+| Thicker piece of meat | Significant increase; use a thermometer |

 Always verify doneness with an instant-read thermometer rather than relying on time alone.
+This is especially true when you've resized a recipe and your usual cooking time no longer applies.

-- Write down the scaled quantities before starting — mental math while cooking leads to mistakes
+- Write down the scaled quantities before starting.
+Mental math while cooking leads to mistakes

 - Season conservatively when scaling up, then taste and adjust at the end

-- For baking, measure leavening agents precisely — even small errors compound at scale
+- For baking, measure leavening agents precisely.
+Even small errors compound at scale

-- Keep notes on what worked when you scale a recipe for the first time — your future self will thank you
+- Keep notes on what worked when you scale a recipe for the first time

 - When scaling soups and braises, adjust liquid to cover the ingredients, not by multiplying the recipe amount